exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 ```
 Checks if the value has no more than the maximum allowed number of letters.

-This is needed for form fields that don't offer a single input for the whole string,
+This is needed to check that the values of fields do not exceed the maximum allowed length.
-but instead require splitting the string into a predefined number of single-letter inputs.
+It also tells you by how much the value exceeds the maximum.
 ```

 The typespec should explain that the function accepts two arguments, a string and a non-negative integer, and returns one of two possible values.
 It returns either the `:ok` atom or a 2-tuple with the first element being the `:error` atom, and the second a positive integer.